sygn/sygn.github.io/_posts/2018-12-18-integrate-the-nano-ledger-s-with-your-web-app.md

 1. Go to your account in the app
 2. Click on edit account
 3. Toggle Advanced Logs
-4. In the JSON object you will find your account path in the field `freshAddressPath`.
+4. In the JSON object, you will find your account path under the field `freshAddressPath`.

 #### Getting the account
 {% highlight JavaScript %}